Features, pricing, ratings, and pros and cons, compared head to head.

 Explore more tools in this category or create a security stack with your selections.

-Common questions about comparing Core Security Outflank Security Tooling vs SharpC2 for your offensive security needs.
+Common questions about comparing Core Security Outflank Security Tooling vs SharpC2 for your red-team & adversary emulation needs.

 Core Security Outflank Security Tooling: Red team toolkit for EDR evasion, initial access, and post-exploitation. built by Core Security.
 Core capabilities include Advanced payload generation with AV/EDR evasion and anti-forensic capabilities, Office Intrusion Pack for phishing via malicious MS Office macros, Steganography-based payload concealment within image files..